Simon Gruber: Well, if that's what you gotta do.

 - There is a memorable scene in Neal Stephenson's Reamde where Zula jams her finger between the hammer and firing pin of Abdallah Jones' pistol, allowing Csongor to shoot Jones without worrying about Zula's safety.

-- A unique example occurs in "The Sontaran Strategem."
+- A unique example occurs in "The Sontaran Stratagem"/"The Poison Sky".
 UNIT guns are useless against the Sontarans' Cordolaine Signal, which expands the copper casings in UNIT's bullets and renders their guns inoperable.
+So they just switch to steel-jacketed bullets.

 Fraser: No you won't.
 You're going to hand me that gun.
 You're going to return that purse and you're going to apologize to that lady.